Networking Fundamentals

 Certificates & Trust

-Who vouches for whom.
-X.509 certificates, certificate authorities, chain of trust, and why Let's Encrypt changed everything.
+voyagehow X.509 certificates and certificate authorities form a chain of trust, and why Let's Encrypt changed the game for HTTPS adoption

 Debugging TLS Issues